← Blog |

 3,000 calories per day creates a 300–500 kcal surplus for active men with a TDEE of 2,500–2,700 kcal.
 That's the sweet spot where muscle growth happens without excessive fat gain.
 For competitive athletes, 3,000 kcal can also serve as a maintenance baseline during high-volume training blocks.

-Below you'll find a 3-day, 5-meal plan at ~3,000 kcal with exact macros per meal.
+Below you'll find the full 7-day, 5-meal plan at ~3,000 kcal with exact macros per meal.
 The challenge at this calorie level isn't restriction.
 It's appetite.
 Your clients need to eat enough without feeling sick.
 Five meals spread across the day solve that problem.
-The full PDF covers all 7 days with grocery lists.
+The PDF version adds grocery lists for each menu block.

 Want the full 7-day version with grocery lists?